Installation¶

 This has some pros and cons:

-- Enabling debug flags in your extension also means enabling debug flags in PyAwaitable, thus enabling assertions and whatnot.
-This is useful for debugging.
+Enabling debug flags in your extension also means enabling debug flags in PyAwaitable, thus enabling assertions and whatnot.

 Initializing PyAwaitable in Your Extension¶